maryam-tariqq/BookNotes-Book-Notes-Website/README.md

 This is my personalized book review website which shows my take on literature.
 I can write new reviews, update previous ones and delete reviews as well.
 It has no authentication added as of now so other users can also write their reviews here.
 I used OpenLibrary API for book covers and for isbn numbers handled at the backend
+# Disclaimer:
-Disclaimer: This API does not contain covers for more recent books
+This API does not contain covers for more recent books or new versions of old books.
+In that case no cover will appear.

 ## Technologies Used
 - Frontend: HTML, CSS, JavaScript